T0ren4ik/probabilityTheory/README.md

 ```

-* `.count [&block]`: If provided with a block-predicate, returns number ob objects which maps to true by the predicate.
+* `.count [&block]`: If provided with a block-predicate, returns number of objects which were mapped to true by the predicate.
 If not block is given, returns the number of objects.
 Some examples:

 ```Ruby